 \section{Abstract}

-\baselineskip 0.60cm A minimization problem in graph theory so-called the equitable tree-coloring problem can be used to formulate a structure decomposition problem on the communication network with some security considerations.
-Precisely, an equitable tree-$k$-coloring of a graph is a vertex coloring using $k$ distinct colors such that every color class induces a forest and the sizes of any two color classes differ by at most one.
-In this paper, we establish some theoretical results on the equitable tree-colorings of graphs by showing that every $d$-degenerate graph with maximum degree at most $\Delta$ is equitably tree-$k$-colorable for every integer $k\geq (\Delta+1)/2$ provided that $\Delta\geq 10d$.
-This generalises the result of Chen \emph{et al.}\,[\emph{J. Comb.
-Optim.} 34(2) (2017) 426--432] which states that every $5$-degenerate graph with maximum degree at most $\Delta$ is equitably tree-$k$-colorable for every integer $k\geq (\Delta+1)/2$.\\[.4em] Keywords: \emph{equitable coloring; tree-coloring; vertex arboricity; degeneracy}\\ MSC: \emph{05C15; 05C70}
+The equitable tree-coloring can formulate a structure decomposition problem on the communication network with some security considerations.
+Namely, an equitable tree-$k$-coloring of a graph is a vertex coloring using $k$ distinct colors such that every color class induces a forest and the sizes of any two color classes differ by at most one.
+In this paper, we show some theoretical results on the equitable tree-coloring of graphs by proving that every $d$-degenerate graph with maximum degree at most $\Delta$ is equitably tree-$k$-colorable for every integer $k\geq (\Delta+1)/2$ provided that $\Delta\geq 9.818d$, confirming the equitable vertex arboricity conjecture for graphs with low degeneracy.